 "Autonomous Indian Nations and Peacemaking in Colonial Brazil," in The Oxford Handbook of Borderlands of the Iberian World, ed.
-Danna A. Levin Rojo and Cynthia Radding (Oxford: Oxford University Press, 2019).
+Danna A. Levin Rojo and Cynthia Radding (Oxford University Press, 2019).

 “On the Verge of Total Extinction?
 From Guaikurú to Kadiwéu in Nineteenth-Century Brazil," Ethnohistory 65, no. 4 (2018): 647-670.